-Ajax Amsterdam’s world famous youth academy, or perhaps better known in Holland as ‘De Toekomst’ Academy, which translates as ‘the future academy’, has very few competitors when it comes to producing world class footballers.
-Located outside the Amsterdam Arena, the youth academy has a state of the art training facility and 7 full sized pitches.
-With a massive budget of 4.5 million euros, the Ajax youth academy has an impressive 240 youth players which are divided into 7 different teams ranging from the seven year old age group, up to the under 19’s.
-Even more impressive is the fact that Ajax have 7 youth teams playing in a number of national leagues in Holland.
+The Ajax Academy in Amsterdam world famous youth academy, or perhaps better known in Holland as ‘De Toekomst’ Academy, which translates to ‘the future academy’, has very few competitors when it comes to producing world-class footballers.
+Located outside the Amsterdam Arena, the Ajax Academy in Amsterdam has a state of the art training facility with 7 full sized pitches.
+With a massive budget of 4.5 million euros, the Ajax Academy has an impressive 240 youth players which are divided into 7 different teams ranging from the seven-year-old age group, up to the under 19’s.
+Even more impressive is the fact that Ajax has 7 youth teams playing in a number of national leagues in Holland.

-Most of the players in the academy are recruited via the Ajax scouting network, where scouts often travel around Holland, South America and Africa, looking for the best young talent available.
-The only other way to join the Ajax Amsterdam youth academy, apart from being scouted, is through the annually hosted 3-day ‘talent week’.
+Most of the players in the academy are recruited via the Ajax scouting network, where scouts often travel around Holland, South America, and Africa, looking for the best young talent available.
+The only other way to join the Ajax Academy in Amsterdam, apart from being scouted, is through the annually hosted 3-day ‘talent week’.
 During these 3 days, over 1,000 children and teenagers attend this event, putting their footballing abilities to the test through a number of drills and tests.
-Edgar Davids (retired), and Rafael Van Der Vaart (currently at Real Madrid), are among the few who made their mark at this event, and eventually graduated to the first team.
+Edgar Davids (retired), and Rafael Van Der Vaart (Real Madrid) are among the few who made their mark at this event and eventually graduated to the first team.

-What is even more interesting is the fact that every youth team within the academy are trained in exactly the same way (execpt for physical / fitness training) as the Ajax first team, hence making the players accustomed to the core playing style, and making it easier to adapt when they make it to the first team.
-The same 4-3-3 formation and ‘total football’ style of play have been central to the club’s success over the last 20-30 years, where creativity, technique and speed are an absolute necessity.
-This philosophy has been used to develop the current T.I.P.S model, which stands for technique, insight, personality, and speed, with each one of these attributes are considered vital for the development of a trainee.
-Perhaps this is why a graduate from the Ajax Amsterdam youth academy are rated as among the best when it comes to technique, balls skills and creativity.
+What is even more interesting is the fact that every youth team within the academy are trained in exactly the same way (except for physical/fitness training) as the Ajax first team, hence making the players accustomed to the core playing style, and making it easier to adapt when they make it to the first team.
+The same 4-3-3 formation and ‘total football’ style of play have been central to the club’s success over the last 20-30 years, where creativity, technique, and speed are an absolute necessity.
+This philosophy has been used to develop the current T.I.P.S model, which stands for technique, insight, personality, and speed, with each one of these attributes, are considered vital for the development of a trainee.
+Perhaps this is why a graduate of the Ajax Amsterdam youth academy are rated as among the best when it comes to technique, balls skills, and creativity.

 - Johan Cruyff (retired)